Comment on page

 Parameters

-You can skip a parameter by using an empty string, "".
-If you specify:
+You can skip a parameter by using an empty string, ""

 Returns